librescoot/modem-service/README.md

 - IMEI
 - ICCID

+## GPS Location Tracking

+The service configures the modem location ports to unmanaged mode for gpsd use.
+Position, altitude, speed and course information is forwarded from gpsd to Redis for consumption by other components.

 ## Redis Integration

 The service uses Redis to:
 - Store current modem state
 - Publish state change notifications on the `internet` channel
+- Publish GPS information

 ### Redis Hash Structure